icewolfz/jiMUD/docs/preferences.md

 - `Always on top of all windows` Force chat window to always be on top of all windows
 - `Capture tells` Causes all tells, emoteto and any related lines.
 - `Capture talk` Capture all talking, which are says, yells, whispers, and speaking and any related lines.
 - `Capture reviews` Determines if line, say, or tell reviews are captured.
-The capturing is determied based on the settings enabled.
+The capturing is determined based on the settings enabled.
 Tell reviews are only captured if capture tells is enabled, say review with only capture say, all line reviews or selective reviews when enabled.
 - `Capture lines` Enable capture of chat lines
   - `All` capture all chat lines
   - `Selective` capture only those provided in the selective lines list
-- `Selective lines` A comma delimited list of lines to selectivly capture, For example: Chat,Rp,Mudinfo will capture Chat, Rp, and Mudinfo lines.
+- `Selective lines` A comma delimited list of lines to selectively capture, For example: Chat,Rp,Mudinfo will capture Chat, Rp, and Mudinfo lines.

 **Note:** line names are case sensitive.